-- Pre-Authorization Debit (PAD) with a Payment Schedule, for child care services must be on file prior to that start date. - If a family is a 'booking family' an estimated number of days should be used for the PAD schedule on file. - Providers record the child's daily attendance on an Attendance Sheet provided by Community Home Child Care Staff. - Monthly reconciliation statements for the previous month of child care will be mailed to parents/guardians and will include any credits or debits.
-Outstanding accounts are due immediately. - Parents/guardians who are in arrears will receive written notice from the
+- Payments will be withdrawn once a month for the prior month's childcare attendance.
+I agree to notification sent by email 7 days prior to PAD due date with the amount to be withdrawn. - If a family is a 'booking family' an estimated number of days should be used for the PAD schedule on file. - Providers record the child's daily attendance on an Attendance Sheet provided by Community Home Child Care Staff. - Monthly reconciliation statements for the previous month of child care will be e-mailed to parents/guardians and will include any credits or debits.
+Outstanding accounts are due immediately.

-County of Huron and child care may be terminated with or without notice.
+- Huron County Community Home Child Care does not issue credits or reduce fees due to sick days, or for family-initiated weather-related cancelations or changed hours. - Refunds will be provided within 90 days of receipt of invoice, for overpayment of fees or billing errors at the sole discretion of Huron County Community Home Child Care - Changes to fees and/or payment policies are communicated to parents 60 days before it takes effect - Parents/guardians who are in arrears will receive written notice from the County of Huron and child care may be terminated with or without notice.
 In these cases, Community Home Child Care Staff will discuss payment arrangements.
-Unresolved, overdue accounts will be sent to a collection agency.

-- Non-sufficient funds (NSF) will be subject to an administration fee at an amount determined by the Huron County Treasury Department (approx. \$35.00).
-A replacement cheque or PAD, or credit card payment (which includes the administration fee) must be provided within seven (7) days. - Providers are considered closed on Statutory Holidays and therefore parents/guardians do not have to pay for these days
+Unresolved, overdue accounts may be sent to a collection agency. - Non-sufficient funds (NSF) may be subject to an administration fee of \$35.00 determined by the Huron County Treasury.
+An e-transfer, PAD, or credit card payment (which includes the administration fee) must be provided within seven (7) days. - Providers are considered closed on Statutory Holidays and therefore parents/guardians do not have to pay for these days